A7abhilash/a7abhilash/README.md

 My name is Abhilash M Hadli.
 I'm currently pursuing graduation in Bachelors of Engineering at JSS Science and Technology University, Mysuru.
 I love to turn my ideas into code and design.
 Besides programming, I love Cricket and Photography.

 - 🎗 I'm focused on being MERN stack developer and Mobile App Developer with React Native.
-- 👨‍💻 I’m currently an intern at a startup called SiteX Digitech.
+- 👨‍💻 I’m currently working on personal projects and focusing on Data Structures.
 - 📫 How to reach me: Instagram [@a7_abhilash](https://instagram.com/a7_abhilash)
 - ⚡ Fun fact: I love Memes